 Over the last 15 years, PATH has worked in several countries—including Ukraine, Ghana, and most recently Peru—to strengthen breast cancer early detection, diagnosis, treatment, and recovery.

-According to the International Agency for Research on Cancer (IARC) database, Peru had an estimated 4,300 new cases of breast cancer and 1,365 deaths in 2008, with an age-standardized annual incidence rate of 34/100,000 women.
-However, these rates are rising as elsewhere in the developing world; in 2010 the Peruvian government estimated 5,643 new breast cancer cases.
+According to the International Agency for Research on Cancer (IARC) database, Peru had an estimated 3,952 new cases of breast cancer and 1,208 deaths in 2012, with an age-standardized annual incidence rate of 28 per 100,000 women.
+Most of these cases were detected at an advanced stage of disease.

 PATH has been collaborating with the Peru National Cancer Institute (INEN), the Regional Cancer Institute in Trujillo (IREN-Norte), and the Ministry of Health (MINSA) to introduce a model of care to improve access and quality of breast cancer screening, diagnosis, and referral for treatment at lower levels of the health system.
 This innovative project brings together government and nongovernment partners to encourage creativity and problem-solving, while ensuring compliance with national standards, integration with existing systems, and attention to sustainability.

 - In 2011, PATH initiated a collaborative pilot demonstration of a model of care to improve access to and quality of breast cancer screening, diagnosis, and referral services.
 Notable results from this project include nearly 15,000 women participated in more than 900 educational sessions.

 - More than 13,500 women received clinical breast exams.

 - Training materials were developed and 48 health promoters, 36 midwives, 19 doctors, and 11 supervisors were trained.

 - 321 breast abnormalities were found, 114 Fine Needle Aspiration (FNA) biopsies were performed, and 10 cancers were identified in women who then initiated treatment.